Skip to main content

 Billing Methods in Socket

-Learn about the different billing methods available in Socket, the difference between recurring and one-off billing, and how to change billing frequencies or fix an incorrectly set billing method.
+Learn about the different billing methods available in Socket, the difference between recurring and one-off billing, and how to change billing frequencies.

 Written by Simon Evans